 Returning with my papers, I biked across the Peace Bridge back to Canada and presented my immigration documents to the border officer.

 “I’d like to land,” I announced excitedly.
-(FYI: To become a permanent resident, one has to legally enter Canada, or ‘land’, at one of the designated ports of entry.
-Upon entry, the immigrant’s passport will be stamped with the words ‘Immigrant Landed’ or it can just be some scribble, as in my case.)
+(To become a permanent resident, one has to legally enter Canada, or ‘land’, at one of the designated ports of entry.
+Upon entry, the immigrant’s passport will be stamped with the words ‘Immigrant Landed’ after which your official status in Canada would change to a “landed immigrant”.)

 Something seemed odd, and within moments it felt like the entire Canada Border Services Agency office had stopped whatever they were doing and instead gathered around the customs official who was looking at my papers.